 Which Is Better for Photographers?

-As an example, if I were to lift the shadows of a RAW file by +3 stops, save it as a JPEG, then try to modify the JPEG to reduce the shadows back down -3 stops, it won’t look like the original.
+For example, if I were to lift the shadows of a RAW file by +3 stops, save it as a JPEG, then try to modify the JPEG to reduce the shadows back down -3 stops, it won’t look like the original.
 That’s because when I saved the image as a JPEG, the unneeded data was permanently removed from the file.
-This leads to sudden color variations called banding, rather than smooth transitions.
+This leads to sudden color variations called banding, and clipping, rather than smooth transitions.

 When To Shoot RAW or JPEG?